therightstuff/aws-cdk-python-dev-guide/README.md

 This project is based on the [aws-cdk-js-dev-guide](https://github.com/therightstuff/aws-cdk-js-dev-guide).

-## Tooling setup for local AWS development
+## Tooling setup for AWS development

 ### Preamble